haianos/rocoma-sandbox/docs/index.md

 Some of the most noticeable advantages are:

-* Integration by embedding/extending an application instead of integration by communication: following `ROS` philosophy as mainstream in Robotics,  integration of software components is done by means of a technological key-enabler such as a communication middleware.
+* Integration by embedding/extending an application instead of integration by communication: following the `ROS` philosophy (mainstream nowadays in Robotics),  integration of software components is done by means of a technological key-enabler such as a communication middleware.
 In this way, different "nodes" (OS processes) developed in different programming languages/style/etc can interact between each other.
-However, this solution creates a relevant overhead, in terms of required computation (e.g., serialising/deserialising), networking issues, latencies, etc; all of these are to be avoided in the context of motion control with strong real-time requirements.
-This example shows *language interoperability* as a mean of integrating pieces of software developed in different languages (the target scripting language is `Lua`, the same can be realised in `Python` or others);
+However, this solution creates a relevant overhead, in terms of: required computation (e.g., serialising/deserialising), networking issues, latencies, etc. All of these are to be avoided in the context of motion control with strong real-time requirements.
+This example shows *language interoperability* as a mean of integrating pieces of software developed in different languages (the target scripting language is `Lua`, the same can be realised in `Python` or other scripting languages);
  * "hot" swap of the controllers and their implementation.
-In `C++`, a controller can be rather generic and its implementation can be changed (also at runtime) by loading a different script.
-No need of compile the controller, and no need to "stop" the controller manager to perform a change.
+When developing a controller in `C++`, it implementation choices are defined at *compile time*.
+The presented proof-of-concept allows of having a generic controller interface (realised in `C++`) that embed a controller implementation written in `Lua`.
+In this way, the controller can be written in an interpreted language and certain choices can be taken also at *runtime*, allowing a large degree of reconfigurability.
+It is possible to think, for example to a "battery" of controllers made in this way, which are loaded-unloaded dynamically, with their implementation changed at *runtime*.
+This solution ease fast development and testing, but also remote maintenance.
+No need of (re-)compile the controller, thus no need to "stop" the controller manager to perform a change in the implementation.
- * Introspection with a scripting language (Lua) of the controller manager without the need of "communicating" by means of `ROS`.
+ * Introspection with a scripting language (`Lua`) of the controller manager without the need of "communicating" by means of `ROS`.
 This enables a `REPL` interface with a fully-fledged scripting language that has access (limited, on purpose) to the controller manager facilities.
 This can be used to automate testing procedure and to define (part of) the application behaviour.

 All of this ease fast prototyping and  deployment of the robotic applications.

 ## Run the demo

 ### Run with Docker